boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Antisocial members *loose* access to some technologies or blueprints, and may suffer other minor disciplinary actions as well.
 (Of course, labelling a member as antisocial is not the extent of the Skyward justice system; their Civil Peace and Justice working-groups have access to many of the tools and remedies that other justice-systems do.)

+### The Justice System

+Somewhat like the Titanian Commonwealth, and somewhat unlike most other autonomist groups, most Skyward Collective habitats have justice systems, commonly centered around permanent working groups.
+These commonly include "Civil Peace" working-groups tasked with securing public order, "Civil Justice" working groups that function much like courts, and "Civil Support" working-groups that function something like social-workers.
+Crucial roles in these groups — like that of Peace Officer in a Civil Peace working group, or as an advocate in a Civil Justice group — are often reserved for Trusted citizens who earn a Certification with the group.
+These groups also often have very detailed public disclosure requirements — both for what *must* be disclosed and what *must not*.

+The structure of these groups can vary widely from hab to hab, depending on the size of the habitat and the temperament of the residents.
+Some smaller habitats will only sport a single Peace, Justice and Aide working-group, possibly consisting of 15 or fewer people, while some larger habitats might split each role into an association of related work-groups.

+The Skyward Collective as such requires that each member collective see to public peace, and allows for trial-by-jury of those who abuse others and the potential imprisonment of members who pose a danger to the rest of the collective.
+(As elsewhere, a full, direct-democratic poling of the entire habitat is the final recourse of their justice system, with a two-thirds vote required to sustain a conviction.)
+However, the abuse, neglect or viovlation of prisoners is also strictly forbidden; prisoners are still members of the collective, and beneficieries of all the rights, priviledges and protections that come with that.

+> **Gunslinger\#MONOLITH**: Here's the part I don't like: anarchist cops.
+>
+> **RategoryTheory**: Yeah, I really don't like the idea of the final appeal for the court system being basically a social-media poll.
+> We have shit like *voir dire* for a reason.
+>
+> **anarcat**: Well, at least they have a justice system.
+> Plenty of autonomist habs don't.
+>
+> **Padre**: You're an Extropian.  *You* don't.
+>
+> **anarcat**: touché
+>
+> I mean, we kind of do.
+> We use private Dispute Resolution Agencies, like most Extropians, but we're mutualists, so we regulate and license them.
+>
+> **Gunslinger\#MONOLITH**: I'm gonna laugh when Ratty's more OK with that than she is with any anarchist system.
+>
+> **RategoryTheory**: I mean, at least it's not random strangers voting on whether I'm guilty of murder or not based on my social-media profile.
+>
+> **Padre**: Well, to be fair, he's an Extropian, so that is an anarchist system.
+>
+> **Gunslinger\#MONOLITH**: "At least."

 ### Expansion

 Unlike some autonomist collectives, Skyward Collective aims to expand their reach and grow their numbers, with the specific aim of providing a counter-weight to the inner-system capitalist governments.